 When you are in the correct position, the therapeutic radiographers will leave the room to start your treatment.
 You will have to lie still but can breathe normally.
-The therapeutic radiographers will be watching you on cameras from outside the room.
+The team will be watching you on cameras from outside the room.
 If you want them to come back in just raise your hand.
 You will not see or feel anything different during the treatment.
-Treatment time varies depending on how many metastases you are having treated.
-Your therapeutic radiographer will be able to tell you how long your treatment is likely to be.
+The treatment takes approximately 30 minutes.
 When your treatment is finished you can go home straight away.

-It is advisable to have a family member or friend accompany you to and from your appointment, as you may feel tired after the treatment, although you shouldn't feel unwell.
+It is advisable to have a family member or friend to accompany you to and from your appointment, as you may feel tired after the treatment, although you shouldn't feel unwell.